The Biennial PDA Emerging Artist Award

 - You have a body of work to show to the selection committee

-- You can attend an interview (in Bakewell) in early May 2021
+- You can attend an in person interview in Bakewell (date TBC)

-- You live or work within the Peak District tourism area as defined by Visit Peak District Tourism area map (click here to view map).
+- You live or work within the Peak District tourism area as defined by Visit Peak District Tourism area map (click here to view map pdf download).

 In 2019 our first ‘Young Emerging Artisan’ award winner was Rebecca Perry, a young and talented ceramicist from Chesterfield who impressed the selection panel with her stunning work and determination to succeed in the competitive world of the creative industries.
 Rebecca had recently graduated from Stafford University and has a studio in Sheffield.

-Our 2021 winner Bethan Nadin is a Highland raised artist and designer, past student of Gray’s School of Art, Aberdeen, and Bridge House Art, Ullapool.
+Our 2021 winner was Bethan Nadin, a Highland raised artist and designer, past student of Gray’s School of Art, Aberdeen, and Bridge House Art, Ullapool.
 Bethan works for an outdoor clothing brand on the edge of the Peak District and is inspired by the great outdoors.

 *In association with the Trevor Osborne Charitable Trust.
 Founded by Trevor Osborne, developer of the Buxton Crescent and Thermal Spa, the trust support arts projects in and around Buxton; providing grants and sponsorship for events such as the Buxton Spa Prize and the PDA Emerging Artist Award.